 Things to Do in Williamston

 Spend an afternoon at McCormick Park, where you can let the kids play on the swings or go fishing on the pier of the Red Cedar River.
 Take a stroll on the river boardwalk or have a family picnic at Old Mill Park.
 Visit the Williamston Depot Museum to see exhibitions like The Story of Williamston, which highlights the story of the Williamston area from its first residents through the 20th century.
 Sit back and enjoy the latest flick at the Sun Theatre.
 Take the kids to the “Seedlings & Sprouts” program at the Eastern Ingham Farmer’s Market, which offers family-friendly arts and crafts activities.
 Try some Chinese cuisine at Szechuan Garden with dishes like Orange Chicken, Wonton Soup, or Beef Chow Mein.
-Or fill up on farm-to-table delicacies like Smoked Salmon Pate or BBQ Smoked Brisket Wrap at The Bistro.

 Moving to Lansing?
 Extra Space Storage has self storage facilities throughout the Lansing area, so we can help with your transition.
 Find Lansing storage units near you!